-We believe that our AI-identified targets can be delivered using any delivery modality, such as mRNA and our proprietary DNA-targeting technology, and we are building a diverse product pipeline utilizing such different delivery modalities.
+We believe that our AI-identified targets can be delivered using any delivery modality, such as peptides, recombinant proteins, mRNA and our proprietary DNAtargeting technology, and we are building a diverse vaccine pipeline utilizing such different delivery modalities.

-Figure 1: Our AI platforms and drug development pipeline.
+Figure 1: Our AI models and vaccine pipeline.